-I arrived in Congress at a time when the Republican Leadership was setting a new standard for policies attacking women.
-Time and again, Tea Partiers on the far-right have forced votes hoping to take away the right of women to make their own health care decisions, or even to simply have access to safe health care.
-I stood up to Republicans when they voted to defund Planned Parenthood and tried to allow employers to deny coverage for basic women’s health care, like birth control.
+I arrived in Congress at a time when the Republican leadership was setting a new standard for policies attacking women.
+Time and again, those on the far right have forced votes in an effort to take away the right of women to make their own health care decisions, or even simply to have access to safe health care.
+I've stood up to Republicans when they have voted to defund Planned Parenthood and attempted to permit employers to deny coverage for basic women’s health care, like birth control.

 Unbelievably, some in Congress still want to fight battles over reproductive choice and access to contraception.
-Those wars were fought and won 30-40 years ago.
-I will always defend a woman’s right to have the health care she wants and believe that only a woman, her family, and her doctor should be able to decide what is best for her health.
-I am the only pro-choice candidate in this race backed by Planned Parenthood.
+Those wars were fought and won 40 years ago.
+I will always defend a woman’s right to have the health care she wants, and I believe that only a woman, her family, and her doctor should be able to decide what is best for her health.

 I helped re-authorize the Violence Against Women Act with bipartisan support despite resistance from extremists, and I believe it's wrong that women still continue to make less money than men for doing the same work.
 I am fighting to make it easier for women and their families to get ahead in this economy, and I support the Paycheck Fairness Act to guarantee that women are paid fairly and earn the same pay as men for the same work.

-These are basic principles, but I’m the only candidate in this race who has been willing to defend these rights, and I’m proud to continue defending women against these targeted efforts to roll back decades of progress.
+These are basic principles, and I’m proud to continue defending women against targeted efforts to roll back decades of progress.

 Central to all of these rights is real and fair access to voting.
 That’s why I have worked to restore provisions of the Voting Rights Act designed to protect historically targeted communities from efforts to reduce access and participation in our elections after they were struck down by the Supreme Court.
 The bipartisan effort is important to ensuring that everyone who is eligible to vote is given the chance to do so, a principle that’s critical to our democracy.